bniculea/dev-node-angular-test/readme.md

 4. Build the docker images by running `docker-compose build`.
 5. Run `docker-compose up` in your favorit terminal/cli
 6. When the docker-compose has finished its job go and visit the `http://localhost:9000` endpoint in your browser.
-   Note: If you want to see the data which is currently persisted in the database, visit `http://localhost:8888` and open the `test` database and then the `users` collection.
+   Note: If you want to see the data which is currently persisted in the database, visit `http://localhost:8888` and open the `users` collection from the `test`.

 ## 3. Known problems and limitations